apache/nuttx/Documentation/guides/customapps.rst

 Create a directory for the custom apps in a location of your choosing.
 Then create A symbolic link in the main nuttx/apps directory.

-This example assumes this has been placed below the top Nuttx folder, alongside the default ``apps`` directory, i.e. ``nuttx/CustomApps``
+This example assumes this has been placed below the top NuttX folder, alongside the default ``apps`` directory, i.e. ``nuttx/CustomApps``

   .. code-block:: console